rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

 ## Other Thoughts?

+Just a note, the software hadn't been 100% finalized when I took the below pictures.
+The control box does have a lid now, and all the cable management is a lot cleaner...
+Promise!

+{{< panzoom-gallery caption="Required additions to the solenoid, pump motor, and the complete assembly without cover.">}}
+    {{< panzoom-figure
+    src="images/compressed/complete_a.webp"
+    alt="Front-ish view of the complete rack assembly." gallery_class="grid-w50"
+    >}}
+    {{< panzoom-figure
+    src="images/compressed/complete_b.webp"
+    alt="Back-ish view of the complete rack assembly." gallery_class="grid-w50"
+    >}}
+{{< /panzoom-gallery >}}

 This project had a lot of firsts for me.
 It was the first time I've done any kind of embedded-adjacent development beyond "ooooo look at the blinky light, oooooooo it turns off when you press the button, wwaaaow", and the first time I'd designed something with so many individual parts.
 I've never worked with air pumps, solenoids, or pressure sensing before, nor had to debug issues like the lack of flyback diodes.

 I learned that I hate drilling through sheet steel, especially without a drill press.
 I really, really hate drilling through steel.
 I should have gotten an aluminum or plastic project box instead of using that stupid battery box.
 If I were to ever take it apart again, I'd add a passthrough for the SPI header, and/or an external reset button.
 I'd like to think that I'm going to stop poking into boxes that have live electricity inside of them, but I'm not sure that one is going to stick.
 I should have gotten a physical display of some type that could show the sensors and debug info on the device itself without being connected to another device to readout the data.

 I'd like to get a second pump, for redundancy's sake and to increase the flow rate.
-But it's going to be such a pain to install that I feel like I'm never going to bother to do it, unless the current pump fails.
+But it's going to be such a pain to install that I feel like I'm never going to bother to do it, unless the current pump fails, or I add more components to be cooled and the flow is adversely affected.
 I was also slightly concerned about the evaporation rate of the liquid via the vacuum tank, and that I'd need to add some kind of fluid level detection system, but there's been no noticeable loss thus far.
 Now that I know the pump turns on so infrequently, I can't imagine that it's going to need to be topped up anytime soon.

 Godbwye.